PTSD Therapy Services for New York, NY

 - At different points in time—like during a war or pandemic, or in a year with multiple natural disasters—more people may be at risk of PTSD because more people are experiencing traumatic events.

 PTSD can affect anyone who has experienced a traumatic event.
 It’s not limited to any specific group or demographic.
-However, some populations might be more susceptible to developing PTSD due to various factors:
+However, some populations might be more susceptible to developing PTSD due to various factors.
+At Park Avenue Mental Health Counseling, we treat:

 WOMEN